raghavrajsah/raghavrajsah/README.md

 ---

 - 🔭 Currently building an AI solution for NDA automation at **Ozeki Technologies** — tackling a $5B+ bottleneck in legal ops
-- 🚀 Previously built full-stack tools at [Celest (YC W23)](https://www.ycombinator.com/companies/celest) and visualized faculty research with Django + React at Colgate
+- 🚀 Previously built full-stack tools at [Celest (YC W23)](https://www.ycombinator.com/companies/celest)
-- 🧠 Exploring **RAG, LLM apps**, and **ML systems** in production
 - 🛠️ Projects at: [raghav-raj.info](https://raghav-raj.info)
-- 🌱 Learning by shipping — recently led a 5-month Computer Vision capstone with an NVIDIA mentor
+- 🌱 Learning by shipping — recently led a 5-month Deep Learning capstone with an NVIDIA mentor
-- 💬 Talk to me about: `Flutter`, `React`, `Spring`, `FastAPI`, `RAG`, or startup product strategy
+- 💬 Talk to me about: `LLM Systems`, `Vector Databases`, `RAG Pipelines`, `Multi-modal AI`, `Edge Deployment`, or scaling full-stack apps from zero to users
 - ✈️ Fun fact: I travel to learn — from Silicon Valley to Budapest and everywhere in between
 - 📫 Reach me here: [LinkedIn](https://www.linkedin.com/in/raghavrajsah/)